TejasKedare/noteZ-App/README.md

 # noteZ-App
-master breanch contain code for  node and express db branch contain code for node and express with mongoDB and mongoose
+master breanch contain code for  node and express, db branch contain code for node and express with mongoDB and mongoose